GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/permissions-policy/index.md

 In this example, the header origin list lets only your site (`self`) and `https://trusted-site.example` to use the geolocation feature. `https://ad.example` is not allowed to use geolocation.

 1. Your site `https://your-site.example` is allowed to use the geolocation feature with the user’s consent.
-1. An iframe served from same-origin (`https://your-site.example`) is allowed to use the feature without the usage of the `allow` attribute.
+1. A same-origin iframe (`https://your-site.example`) is allowed to use the feature without the usage of the `allow` attribute.
-1. An iframe served from a cross-origin (`https://trusted-site.example`) that has been added to the origin list, and also has the `allow` attribute set on the iframe tag is allowed to use the feature.
+1. A cross-origin iframe (`https://trusted-site.example`) that was added to the origin list and has the `allow` attribute set on the iframe tag is allowed to use the feature.
-1. An iframe served from a cross-origin (`https://trusted-site.example`) that has been added to the origin list, but does not have the `allow` attribute set on the iframe tag is blocked from using the feature.
+1. A cross-origin iframe (`https://trusted-site.example`) added to the origin list, without the `allow` attribute, is blocked from using the feature.
-1. An iframe served from a cross-origin (`https://ad.example`) that has not been added to the origin list is blocked from using the feature even with the `allow` attribute on the iframe tag.
+1. A cross-origin iframe (`https://ad.example`) which wasn't added to the origin list is blocked from using the feature, even if the `allow` attribute is included in the iframe tag.

 ### HTTP Header